University Study Programmes

 Students are assessed against the grading scale in accordance with the Statutes of the University of Ljubljana.

-• 10 = exceptional knowledge with negligible faults
+10 – exceptional knowledge without or with negligible faults,

-• 5 = knowledge not meeting minimum criteria
+5 – knowledge does not meet minimum criteria.

 The grades from the grading scale are translated into ECTS grades as follows: